• Skip to primary navigation

 Homemade yeast bread

-Baked and sliced.
-This homemade Sweet Nut Braid is sweet and tender, filled with a buttery, nutmeg filling and pecans.
-A delicious slice to serve with your morning coffee or tea.
+Baked and sliced, this sweet and tender homemade Sweet Nut Braid is filled with buttery nutmeg and pecans—a delicious slice to serve with your morning coffee or tea.

 Why do you need to scald milk?